center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

    * - T1041
      - 1

+Then, begin constructing the flow by mapping in the identified techniques.
+Gradually add conditions to represent asset compromise requirements or pivot points necessary to advance the operation.
+Where available, include commands from the emulation plan as ``process`` and ``command-line`` STIX objects to provide detailed execution context.

 **Creating the Flow from a Plan**

   1. **Start with adversary context**: Highlight the threat actor being emulated at the top of the flow.
 This gives context and helps align the test with known threat behavior.